Immunovant, Inc. (NASDAQ:IMVT) Shares Sold by Algert Global LLC

-Algert Global LLC cut its holdings in shares of Immunovant, Inc. (NASDAQ:IMVT) by 57.2% during the second quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 28,710 shares of the company’s stock after selling 38,403 shares during the period.
-Algert Global LLC’s holdings in Immunovant were worth $303,000 at the end of the most recent quarter.
+Algert Global LLC cut its stake in shares of Immunovant, Inc. (NASDAQ:IMVT) by 57.2% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 28,710 shares of the company’s stock after selling 38,403 shares during the quarter.
+Algert Global LLC’s holdings in Immunovant were worth $303,000 as of its most recent SEC filing.

-Other hedge funds have also modified their holdings of the company.
-Healthcare of Ontario Pension Plan Trust Fund acquired a new position in shares of Immunovant during the second quarter worth $2,490,000.
-Brookfield Asset Management Inc. purchased a new stake in shares of Immunovant during the first quarter valued at $1,604,000.
-Goldman Sachs Group Inc. grew its holdings in shares of Immunovant by 33.0% during the first quarter.
-Goldman Sachs Group Inc. now owns 1,046,381 shares of the company’s stock valued at $16,784,000 after buying an additional 259,626 shares during the last quarter.
-Sei Investments Co. grew its holdings in shares of Immunovant by 44.6% during the first quarter.
-Sei Investments Co. now owns 34,727 shares of the company’s stock valued at $988,000 after buying an additional 10,703 shares during the last quarter.
-Finally, Jump Financial LLC grew its holdings in shares of Immunovant by 516.2% during the second quarter.
-Jump Financial LLC now owns 139,035 shares of the company’s stock valued at $1,470,000 after buying an additional 116,471 shares during the last quarter.
-33.19% of the stock is currently owned by institutional investors and hedge funds.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+E Fund Management Co.
+Ltd. purchased a new stake in shares of Immunovant during the first quarter valued at $131,000.
+Advisory Services Network LLC purchased a new stake in shares of Immunovant during the second quarter valued at $95,000.
+Jane Street Group LLC purchased a new stake in shares of Immunovant during the first quarter valued at $217,000.
+Bridgefront Capital LLC purchased a new stake in shares of Immunovant during the second quarter valued at $144,000.
+Finally, Creative Financial Designs Inc. ADV grew its holdings in shares of Immunovant by 53.6% during the second quarter.
+Creative Financial Designs Inc. ADV now owns 13,967 shares of the company’s stock valued at $148,000 after buying an additional 4,875 shares during the last quarter.
+33.19% of the stock is currently owned by hedge funds and other institutional investors.

 IMVT has been the topic of a number of research analyst reports.
-Robert W. Baird lowered shares of Immunovant from an “outperform” rating to a “neutral” rating and dropped their price objective for the company from $20.00 to $10.00 in a report on Tuesday, August 3rd.
 Credit Suisse Group lowered shares of Immunovant from a “neutral” rating to an “underperform” rating and dropped their price objective for the company from $12.00 to $7.00 in a report on Monday, August 2nd.
-HC Wainwright reaffirmed a “buy” rating and issued a $19.00 price target on shares of Immunovant in a report on Tuesday, August 10th.
-Finally, Chardan Capital lowered their price target on shares of Immunovant from $55.00 to $22.00 and set a “buy” rating on the stock in a report on Friday, August 13th.
+Chardan Capital lowered their price target on shares of Immunovant from $55.00 to $22.00 and set a “buy” rating on the stock in a report on Friday, August 13th.
+Robert W. Baird lowered shares of Immunovant from an “outperform” rating to a “neutral” rating and lowered their price target for the company from $20.00 to $10.00 in a report on Tuesday, August 3rd.
+Finally, HC Wainwright reaffirmed a “buy” rating and issued a $19.00 price target on shares of Immunovant in a report on Tuesday, August 10th.
 One research analyst has rated the stock with a sell rating, four have given a hold rating and five have given a buy rating to the stock.
 According to MarketBeat, the stock has a consensus rating of “Hold” and an average target price of $29.60.

 Immunovant (NASDAQ:IMVT) last posted its earnings results on Monday, August 9th.
 The company reported ($0.31) earnings per share (EPS) for the quarter, hitting the consensus estimate of ($0.31).
 On average, research analysts expect that Immunovant, Inc. will post -1.24 EPS for the current year.

 In related news, Director Douglas J. Hughes purchased 18,247 shares of Immunovant stock in a transaction that occurred on Friday, August 27th.
 The stock was purchased at an average price of $8.24 per share, for a total transaction of $150,355.28.
 The acquisition was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
 Also, Director Atul Pande purchased 5,000 shares of Immunovant stock in a transaction that occurred on Friday, August 13th.
 The shares were bought at an average price of $7.98 per share, with a total value of $39,900.00.
 The disclosure for this purchase can be found here.
-Over the last three months, insiders have bought 30,247 shares of company stock worth $243,805.
-Corporate insiders own 1.90% of the company’s stock.
+In the last 90 days, insiders have purchased 30,247 shares of company stock valued at $243,805.
+Insiders own 1.90% of the company’s stock.

 Immunovant Company Profile